rturrado/zorita/README.md

 docker run -it zorita
 ```

-And then execute the tests:
+And then execute the tests from the container:

 ```
-$ ./build/Debug/test/unit/zorita-unit-test
+./build/Debug/test/unit/zorita-unit-test
 ```